chFleschutz/inverse-kinematics-algorithms/README.md

 # Inverse Kinematics Algorithms: CCD and FABRIK
 This repository contains two popular Inverse Kinematics (IK) algorithms: **Cyclic Coordinate Descent (CCD)** and **Forward and Backward Reaching Inverse Kinematics (FABRIK)**.
-These algorithms are commonly used in robotics, computer graphics, and animation to solve the problem of positioning an end effector (such as a robotic arm or a character's limb) in a desired position by manipulating its joints.
+These algorithms are commonly used in robotics, computer graphics and animation to solve the problem of positioning an end effector (such as a robotic arm or a character's limb) in a desired position by manipulating its joint angles.

 ## Introduction

 Inverse Kinematics is an essential concept in robotics and animation.
 The algorithms in this repository offer solutions for solving IK problems.

-- **CCD (Cyclic Coordinate Descent)**: This algorithm iteratively adjusts each joint angle in a chain of joints to minimize the difference between the current end effector position and the desired position.
+- **CCD (Cyclic Coordinate Descent)**: This algorithm iteratively adjusts each joint angle to minimize the difference between the current end effector position and the desired position.

-- **FABRIK (Forward and Backward Reaching Inverse Kinematics)**: FABRIK is an iterative method that works by iteratively adjusting the positions of joints along a chain to reach a desired target.
+- **FABRIK (Forward and Backward Reaching Inverse Kinematics)**: FABRIK works by iteratively adjusting the positions of joints along the chain to reach the desired target.

 ## Getting Started